devsoc-unsw/trainee-fool-24t3/README.md

 ## testing

-To run tests locally, follow the steps below.
+to run tests locally, follow the steps below.

-1. Create a new file called .env.test in the backend folder.
+1. create a new file called .env.test in the backend folder.
 Set the following values:

 ```
 DATABASE_URL="postgres://postgres:postgres@localhost:5432"